A New Data Integration Framework for Covid-19 Social Media Information: Dataset

 \section{Dataset}

 The structured and unstructured data used in this paper were collected daily between the 21st April 2020 and the 9th May 2021.
-As structured data, we considered the number of new admitted patients (\texttt{Admissions}), the number of hospital cases (\texttt{Hospital}), the number of patients on ventilation (\texttt{ICU\_Beds}), the number of tests (\texttt{VirusTests}), the number of positive cases (\texttt{Cases}) and the number of deaths (\texttt{Deaths}).
-The first four data variables were gathered from the UK Government dashboard\footnote{Available at the website \url{https://coronavirus.data.gov.uk/}}, while the last two variables were downloaded from the Johns Hopkins University database\footnote{Available at the website \url{https://coronavirus.jhu.edu/}}.
-This information was available in cumulative form, therefore to obtain the daily time series the previous days total was subtracted from the current days total.
-As unstructured data, we collected Google Trends information on the number of searches for the keywords \textit{Covid-19}, \textit{coronavirus}, \textit{first wave}, \textit{second wave} and \textit{variant}, using the \texttt{gtrendsR} package from the R software \citep{gtrendsR, Rsoftware}.
-In addition, we retrieved Twitter messages containing the same keywords used to perform Google Trends searches, using the \texttt{rtweet} R package \citep{rtweet-package}.
-Three batches of 18,000 tweets were collected 3 times a day, everyday.
-We proceeded with data cleansing by removing tweets written from outside the UK and those produced from locations with less than 10 tweets.
-We also removed any duplicate tweets and those sent by automated accounts which contained factual information about daily case numbers or retweets of news stories.
+As structured official data (a), we considered the following 6 variables: the number of new admitted patients (\texttt{Admissions}), the number of hospital cases (\texttt{Hospital}), the number of patients on ventilation (\texttt{ICU\_Beds}), the number of tests (\texttt{VirusTests}), the number of positive cases (\texttt{Cases}) and the number of deaths (\texttt{Deaths}).
+The first four data variables were gathered from the UK Government dashboard, while the last two variables were downloaded from the Johns Hopkins University database.
+This information was available in cumulative form, therefore to obtain the daily time series, the previous days total was subtracted from the current days total.
+As unstructured online data (b), we collected Google Trends information on the number of searches for the keywords \textit{Covid-19}, \textit{coronavirus}, \textit{first wave}, \textit{second wave} and \textit{variant}, using the \texttt{gtrendsR} package from the R software \cite{gtrendsR, Rsoftware}.
+In particular, the function \texttt{gtrends} from the R package allows us to specify the Google Trends query keywords, the geographical region (in this case ``GB'') and the timespan of the query.
+In addition, we retrieved Twitter messages containing the same keywords used to perform Google Trends searches, using the \texttt{rtweet} R package \cite{rtweet-package}.
+More specifically, we used the \texttt{search\_tweets} function of the R package, which allows us to specify the keywords used to filter and select tweets.
+Three batches of 18,000 tweets were collected 3 times a day, everyday, due to the restrictions on the maximum number of tweets to be downloaded in each query by \texttt{rtweet}.
+Tweets can also be collected directly via Twitter’s standard search application programming interface (API), with the advantage that the user is not bound to any specific software, as shown by other researchers in the literature who also employ different Covid-19–related search words to filter relevant tweets\cite{lwin2022evolution}.
+For our analysis, we proceeded with a meticulous data cleansing, which lead to a considerable reduction of the final number of tweets that we included in our dataset.
+We carefully discarded any tweets not directly related to the Covid-19 pandemic, since, for example, the keywords \textit{first wave}, \textit{second wave} and \textit{variant} led to some irrelevant tweets and noisy information.
+We removed tweets written from outside the UK and those produced from locations with less than 10 tweets.
+We also deleted any duplicate tweets and those sent by automated accounts which contained factual information about daily case numbers or retweets of news stories.
 Finally, we removed tweets directly addressed to foreign political leaders or politicians, obtaining a final large Twitter dataset of 577,231 tweets.
-From the Twitter data, we considered the total number of tweets as well as the sentiment scores calculated using two different lexicons: Bing and Afinn \citep{hu2004mining}, which are available in the R \texttt{tidytext} package \citep{tidytext}.
+From the Twitter data, we considered the total number of tweets as well as the sentiment scores calculated using two different lexicons: Bing and Afinn \cite{hu2004mining}, which are available in the R \texttt{tidytext} package \cite{tidytext}.
 The Bing lexicon splits words into positive or negative.
 The Bing sentiment score for each tweet is calculated by counting the number of positive words used in each tweet and subtracting from this the number of negative words.
 The Afinn lexicon scores words between $\pm 5$.
 The Afinn sentiment score is calculated by multiplying the score of each word by the number of times it appears in the tweet; these scores are then summed to derive the overall sentiment score.
+Therefore, from online-gathered information (b) we obtained the following 4 variables: Afinn sentiment score (\texttt{Afinn}), Bing sentiment score (\texttt{Bing}), Google trends (\texttt{Google}) and the total number of tweets (\texttt{Tweets}).